cml87/Spring_AOP/README.md

 I think `@Around` uses the After returning advice, ie. even if method throws an exception, what fallows after the call to `proceed()` will not be executed.

 ## AOP mechanism
 How AOP works ?
 When we create an advice for a method of a class, say "ClassA", that implements an interface, Spring will implement AOP by means of a proxy class of ClassA implementing the same interface.
 Then, at runtime, when we call the adviced method of the proxied class, Spring will actually run the implementation in the new proxy class.
 This implementation will run the aspect class having all the advices we created and a call to the original method body as well.
-For the proxy class, Spring will use JDK dynamic proxies.
+For the proxy class, Spring will use JDK dynamic proxies if the target class implements an interface.

-For example, in the example above the proxied class will be `PassengerDaoImpl`.
-The new proxy class will be something like the following, and this is what the Spring IoC container will give back, when we ask him for a `PassengerDao` bean.
+For example, in the example above the proxied class is `PassengerDaoImpl`.
+The new proxy class is something like the following, and this is what the Spring IoC container will give back, when we ask him for a `PassengerDao` bean.

 ```java
 import com.example.aop.example2.LoggingAspect;